davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 DIAGRAM all nodes colored in the same color

 Lucky us!
 We won't always be so lucky though.
-There's no central coordination involved in creating proposals, so we have to anticipate multiple proposals could be thrown out at the same time; they might agree, but they also might not:
+There's no central coordination involved in creating proposals, so we have to anticipate multiple proposals could be thrown out at the same time.
+If we have multiple racing proposals, they might agree, but they also might not:

 DIAGRAM three proposals, two blue and one red